fmvasilenko/fsd4-slider/README.md

 ## 2. Config

-To controll the slider provide config object:
+To controll the slider use config object:
 ```js
 $(element).slider({
   //parameters